 We climbed over a barbed wire fence and made our way up to the embankment to the highway, where we walked back down the road about a half mile to a turn-off where it would be easier for cars to stop.
 Unfortunately, though, this was a highway, and everyone was going 80 miles per hour, so nobody would stop.

 We stood on the side of the road for a half hour.
 We took off our hats and sunglasses so drivers could see we were women, and Cricket even sat down on her backpack, looking pitiful.
 Traffic was moving too fast to stop.

 As we stood looking at oncoming traffic, I heard a horn blowing and turned around to see a large back pick-up backing down the emergency lane.
-At first, I was not sure it was stopping for us since it had gone so far past us, but as it continued weaving backward towards us, I realized this was our little lunch wagon.
+At first, I was not sure it was stopping for us since it had gone so far past us, but as it continued weaving backward toward us, I realized this was our little lunch wagon.

-The two women that picked us up were from a local reservation and super nice.
+The two women picked us up from a local reservation and were super nice.
 They said they picked us because we were women.
 We threw our packs in the back of the truck, climbed in behind them, and then hung on for dear life!
 We zipped down the highway, passing every other car and truck on the road.
 These women were moving!
-This had been fun 30 years ago, but now it was just terrifying.
+This had been fun 30 years ago, but now it was terrifying.
 All I could do was laugh out loud, grip the side of the truck, and scream nonsense at Cricket, who was also laughing.